rgehrsitz/rpgo/REFACTORING_STATUS.md

 ## Conclusion

-Phase 1 successfully delivers the core requirement: **making the retirement calculator generic to support flexible household compositions**.
-The system now supports single federal employees, dual federal employees, and mixed households while maintaining full backwards compatibility.

-Phase 2 (complete output generification) would provide the final polish by making output labels dynamic, but this is cosmetic rather than functional.
-The current implementation fully meets the business requirements outlined in the original plan.
+**Both Phase 1 and Phase 2 are now 100% complete!** 🎉

+The retirement calculator is now **fully generic** and supports:

+- ✅ Flexible household compositions (single, dual, mixed federal/non-federal)
+- ✅ Any participant names (not limited to "Robert" and "Dawn")
+- ✅ Dynamic output formatting that uses actual participant names
+- ✅ Full backwards compatibility with legacy configurations
+- ✅ All calculation accuracy maintained

-Users can immediately begin using the new participant-based configuration format to model various household compositions while existing users experience no disruption to their current workflows.
+Users can immediately begin using the new participant-based configuration format with any participant names to model various household compositions.
+The output will automatically display the correct participant names throughout all reports and visualizations.

+### Example Configurations Supported

+1. **Legacy format** (robert/dawn) - Still fully supported for backwards compatibility
+2. **Generic format with full names** - Robert F. Gehrsitz, Dawn M. Gehrsitz
+3. **Any custom names** - Alice Johnson, Bob Smith, or any other names
+4. **Single participant** - One federal employee
+5. **Mixed households** - Federal employee + private sector spouse

+All scenarios produce accurate calculations with properly labeled output using the actual participant names from the configuration file.